osg-htc/docs/docs/worker-node/install-wn.md

 ### Worker node contents

 The worker node may be updated from time to time.
-As of OSG 3.3.21 in February 2017, the OSG worker node client contains:
+As of OSG 3.6 in May 2022, the OSG worker node client contains:

--   OSG Certificates
 -   curl
 -   Fetch CRL
--   FTS client
 -   gfal2
--   globus-url-copy (GridFTP client)
--   globus-xio-udt-driver
 -   ldapsearch
--   MyProxy
+-   OSG Certificates
 -   osg-system-profiler
--   UberFTP
+-   stashcp
 -   vo-client (includes /etc/vomses file)
 -   VOMS client
 -   wget